kfatehi/guardrc/README.md

 # Guardrc

 ## Description
 Guardrc allows one to have custom Guardfile commands in a different file than the Guardfile.
 Useful for different developers with different Guardfile preferences to be able to customize without removing/ignoring the Guardfile from git entirely.

-## Summary
-"Eval Guarfile commands in an external file from the Guardfile"

 ## Purpose
 I generally commit and do not ignore the Guardfile.